-Bit 7 - TSM: Timer/Counter Synchronization Mode
+• Bit 7 - TSM: Timer/Counter Synchronization Mode

-Writing the TSM bit to one activates the Timer/Counter Synchronization mode.
-In this mode, the value that is written to the PSR0 and PSR321 bits is kept, hence keeping the corresponding prescaler reset signals asserted.
+Writing TSM bit to one activates the Timer/Counter Synchronization mode.
+In this mode, the value that is written to PSR0 and PSR321 bits is kept, hence keeping the corresponding prescaler reset signals asserted.
 This ensures that the corresponding Timer/Counters are halted and can be configured to the same value without the risk of one of them advancing during configuration.
-When the TSM bit is written to zero, the PSR0 and PSR321 bits are cleared by hardware, and the Timer/Counters start counting simultaneously.
+When the TSM bit written zero, the PSR0 and PSR321 bits are cleared by hardware, and the Timer/Counters start counting simultaneously.